ondewo/ondewo-t2s-api/docs/index.md

 <a name="ondewo.t2s.NormalizeTextRequest"></a>

 ### NormalizeTextRequest
-NormalizeTextRequest message is used to request text normalization.
+<p>NormalizeTextRequest message is used to request text normalization.</p>

 | Field | Type | Label | Description |